The reverse mathematics of the pigeonhole hierarchy: Largeness and partition regularity

 \subsection{Large classes}

-One should expect from a notion of largeness that it is closed upward under inclusion.
-The collection of all partition regular classes is not closed upward: for example, letting~$X$ be any bi-infinite set, $\L_X$ is partition regular, but $\L_X \cup \{\overline{X}\}$ is not.
+One should expect from a notion of largeness that it is closed upwards under inclusion.
+The collection of all partition regular classes is not closed upwards: for example, letting~$X$ be any infinite and co-infinite set, $\L_X$ is partition regular, but $\L_X \cup \{\overline{X}\}$ is not.
 The following notion of largeness is more convenient to work with, and closely related to partition regularity.

 \begin{definition} A class $\A \subseteq 2^{\NN}$ is \textit{large} if : \begin{itemize} \item for all $X \in \A$, if $ X \subseteq Y$, then $Y \in \A$, \item for every integer $k$, for every $k$-cover $Y_1, Y_2, \dots Y_k$ of $\NN$, there exists $i \leq k$ such that $Y_i \in \A$. \end{itemize} \end{definition}